Hernia Mesh Complications

 The multitude of serious hernia mesh complications associated with the various types of mesh has led to a large number of hernia mesh lawsuits being filed against manufacturers.
 While there have been some settlements, the bulk of the cases have only recently been filed.

-Typically, multiple lawsuits against a single manufacturer will be consolidated at both the federal level (called Multi-District Litigations or MDLs) and state level.
-We expect the number of cases filed to continue to increase over the next few years given the widespread use of surgical mesh in hernia repair.
+Typically, multiple lawsuits against a single manufacturer are consolidated at both the federal (called Multi-District Litigations or MDLs) and state levels.
+Given the widespread use of surgical mesh in hernia repair, we expect the number of cases filed to continue to increase over the next few years.

 Below is a discussion of some of the recent cases and settlements.

-After a 13 day trial, Christopher and his family were ultimately compensated for his injuries and was awarded a total of $1.5 million.
+After a 13-day trial, Christopher and his family were ultimately compensated for his injuries and were awarded $1.5 million.
 This figure represents compensatory damages only as the jury was not allowed to consider any punitive damages verdict after Judge Lisi ruled there was insufficient evidence to support a punitive damages verdict.

 Bard Kugel Mesh Settlement